himanshu0085/fincart_docs/Document/aznewrelic.md

 # 1. Purpose

-This document describes the **possible methods to send Azure SQL logs to New Relic** and outlines **all potential cost implications on the Azure side and New Relic side**.
+This document explains the **possible methods to send Azure SQL logs to New Relic** and identifies **all potential cost points on the Azure side and the New Relic side**.

-The goal is to help determine the most suitable architecture for enabling centralized logging in New Relic while understanding the associated operational and financial impact.
+The objective is to help evaluate the architecture choices before enabling centralized logging in New Relic.

 ---

 # 2. Current Monitoring Setup

-The current monitoring architecture for the environment is as follows:
+Current monitoring configuration:

 Azure SQL Database
 → Azure Diagnostic Settings
 → Azure Log Analytics Workspace
-→ Logs investigated in Azure
+→ Logs analyzed in Azure

 Azure SQL Database
 → Azure Monitor Metrics